epakskape/greenshellcode/README.md

 # Is this actually useful?

 Not really, but it was a fun challenge :) This encoder assumes that the stack is executable which is no longer the case on modern operating systems.
+It also assumes that it is possible to reliably find a portion of the stack that is zero initialized (e.g. not yet been used by the application) which may not work reliably in real-world cases.